The below is a summary version of Brave’s privacy policy. A full version is available on request to Brave’s head office on 0448 088 380 or

 For Program participants: Their Mentor, or Brave Head Office on 0448 088 380 or .

-For Brave staff members: Their direct manager, the Head of Operations, or the CEO.
+For Brave staff members: Their direct manager, the Head of Corporate Services or the CEO.

 For external stakeholders, supporters of Brave, or other third parties: Brave Head Office on 0448 088 380 or